Zarghoon2122/Elk_Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ Jump Box- 10.0.0.4, Web-1 10.0.0.5, Web-3 10.0.0.4
+- List the IP addresses of the machines you are monitoring_ Jump Box- 10.0.0.4, Web-1 10.0.0.5, Web-3 10.0.0.4

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
-Filebeat and Metricbeat
+-  Specify which Beats you successfully installed_ Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 Filebeat collect data from the file system.
 Metricbeat collect machine metrics.
 Ex: CPU usage, memory usage.

 ### Using the Playbook